Backstage Wife: In popular culture

-The program was parodied by Bob and Ray as their continuing satirical soap opera, Mary Backstayge, Noble Wife, serialized for such a long period of time that it became better known to many listeners than the show it lampooned.
-Ray Goulding played Mary Backstayge, playwright Gregg Marlowe, neighbor Calvin L. Hoogevin and other characters, while Bob Elliott portrayed Harry Backstayge and stage doorman Pop Beloved.
+The program was parodied by Bob and Ray as their continuing satirical soap opera, Mary Backstayge, Noble Wife, serialized for such a long period of time (from the late 1940s through the 1970s) that it became better known to many listeners than the show it lampooned.
+Ray Goulding played Mary Backstayge, as well as playwright Gregg Marlowe ("secretly" in love with Mary), neighbor Calvin L. Hoogevin and other characters, while Bob Elliott portrayed Harry Backstayge and stage doorman Pop Beloved.
+One of the best-remembered continuing plot threads in Mary Backstayge, Noble Wife was the characters opening and running a doomed-to-failure restaurant called The House Of Toast, which served only toast (and to drink, milkshakes).

 In the Hogan's Heroes episode "The 43rd, A Moving Story", Hogan and Kinch find out from their secret radio that the bank is going to foreclose on Mary Noble, Backstage Wife.